What Makes a Good Product Roadmap?

 Best Practices for Creating an Effective Product Roadmap

-An effective product roadmap will do more than ‘tell:’ it will also present a simple, realistic visual representation of your vision and how it is tied to company’s goals.
-Additionally, your roadmap should be easy to understand and persuasive.
-PowerPoint and spreadsheets are widely used, but there are also many popular software options that make it easier to create visually compelling product roadmaps.
-For these reasons, many PMs prefer flexible task management tools like Trello, Jira, or Asana.
-Features such as swimlane views, drag-and-drop editors, movable cards, and other interactive features prevent presentations from coming off clunky.
+An effective product roadmap will do more than tell: it will also provide a simple, realistic visual representation of your vision and how it ties to company goals.
+Additionally, a roadmap should be persuasive and easy to understand.
+Managers may use PowerPoint and spreadsheets when making a product roadmap, but there are also many popular software options that make it easier to create visually compelling roadmaps.
+For these reasons, many product managers prefer flexible task management tools that have features such as swimlanes, drag-and-drop editors, movable cards, and other interactive elements.

-Best Practice #2: Have Different Versions of Your Product Roadmap.
+Best Practice #2: Have Different Versions of the Product Roadmap

-In his LinkedIn post, Google Developer Expert Shrinath V explains common difficulties in product roadmaps.
-If a sales team and dev team use the same roadmap, Sales might commit to a feature in order to close a deal without consulting the developers on timing or probability.
-This is just one of many problems that can occur if there is one party making changes or if you don’t have a way to track who is making changes.
+In his LinkedIn post, Google Developer Shrinath V explains common difficulties in product roadmaps.
+If a sales team and dev team use the same roadmap, sales might commit to a feature to close a deal without consulting the developers on timing or probability.
+This scenario is just one of many problems that can occur if there is one party making changes or if you don’t have a way to track who is making changes.

-Remember, your roadmap helps you gain buy-in.
-Because each internal department has a unique role in helping make your product successful, each department will also care about something different.
-For example, marketing departments typically want to understand how product features will look and behave, while Sales wants details about when the product will be ready for customers to purchase it.
+Remember, a roadmap helps you gain buy-in.
+Each internal department has a unique role in making the product successful, each department will also care about something different.
+For example, marketing departments typically want to understand how product features will look and behave, while sales wants details about when the product will be ready for purchase.
 To avoid publishing hard dates that could change, speak in terms of quarters or months.

 “Don’t fall into the trap of specifying dates for anything that’s not already a work-in-progress or that isn’t well defined and well understood.
-Any attempt to set a date for something that’s outside the 1-3 month time horizon is not only a mistake, but is bound to fail,” says Cliff Gilley, technologist and Product Manager of The Clever PM.
+Any attempt to set a date for something that’s outside the one to three month time horizon is not only a mistake, but is bound to fail,” says Cliff Gilley, technologist and Product Manager of The Clever PM.

 Each of the following product roadmap examples were created in Smartsheet, and display time frames instead of specific dates.

 Below is an example of an external roadmap format:

-“The primary reason we want the product roadmap to be visible to anyone in the organization is that product roadmaps represent the plan of execution against the company vision and strategy,” says Gilley.
+“The primary reason we want the product roadmap to be visible to anyone in the organization is that product roadmaps represent the plan of execution against the company vision and strategy,” explains Gilley.

-As explain, product roadmaps organize and communicate a lot of information: what your development team is building, the problem the product will fix, as well as the business goals your product aspires to achieve.
-This means that your road map has the opportunity to speak directly to external or internal concerns and paint a clear picture of your intentions.
+Product roadmaps organize and communicate a lot of information: what your development team is building, the problem the product will fix, and the business goals your product aspires to achieve.
+This means your roadmap has the opportunity to speak directly to external or internal concerns and paint a clear picture of your intentions.

 To executives, the roadmap validates your product’s usefulness to a market that aligns with the organization’s strategic direction, and also proves that it enhances the company’s position.
-To your development team, your roadmap demonstrates progress and fosters inspiration.
-And to other internal departments—sales and marketing—your product roadmap sets expectations about product benefits, its comparisons to other similar products, and the potential for conversions.
+To your development team, the roadmap demonstrates progress and fosters inspiration.
+And to other internal departments, such as sales and marketing, the product roadmap sets expectations about product benefits, its comparisons to similar products, and the potential for conversions.

 To external customers, a product roadmap shows that you value their input and care about their needs.
 By sharing a roadmap externally, you signal that their awareness is a crucial part of your product’s success, which increases the likelihood of purchase.
 Additionally, it’s an opportunity to engage with customers and emphasize your brand story.

-Janna Bastow, co-founder of ProPad and Mind the Product, explains the strategy behind their roadmaps.
+Janna Bastow, Co-founder of ProdPad and Mind the Product, explains the strategy behind her roadmaps.
 “Our product roadmap has actually become a central part of the way we communicate our priorities with our customers,” she says.
 “Customers love the transparency.
 We’ve found that as long as we’re open and honest about our priorities, customers are actually very forgiving.
 We hold onto the feedback we get and reach back into it to guide the way we approach their problems – and our customers know that.”

-“When the roadmap is hidden,” says Gilley, “the narratives about where the product is going, when, and why, are now outside of the control of the product manager and directly in the hands of the rumor mill and office grapevine.”
+“When the roadmap is hidden, the narratives about where the product is going, when, and why are now outside of the product manager’s control and directly in the hands of the rumor mill and office grapevine,” adds Gilley.

 Best Practice #4: Create a Flexible Roadmap

-Product roadmaps are created with the intention to be shared with internal development teams and others who have a role in the product’s success.
+Product roadmaps are meant to be shared with internal development teams and others who have a role in the product’s success.
 Rather than being static, your roadmap should function like a reader board that gives a current snapshot of project status.
 So, in order for your product roadmap to do its job well, it needs consistent input from the product owner.
-This means updating your roadmap daily to capture any market changes, new planning directions, added resources, or changes in priorities.
-By regularly updating your roadmap, you help your constituents understand factors that account for your product’s progress or delays.
+This means updating your roadmap daily to capture any market changes, new planning directions, added resources, or shifting priorities.
+By regularly updating your roadmap, you help constituents understand factors that account for a product’s progress or delays.

-Karthik Vijayakumar, podcaster, author, and product maker at Design Your Thinking, asserts that continual updates also create a deep level of shared ownership that in turn drives results.
-“Without this,” he says, “product roadmaps end up in nice documents without having seen the daylight”.
+Karthik Vijayakumar, podcaster, author, and product maker at Design Your Thinking, shares that continual updates also create a deep level of shared ownership that in turn drives results.
+“Without this, product roadmaps end up in nice documents without having seen the daylight,” he shares.

-While you can certainly create a physical product roadmap that outlines your product goals and strategy, there are several online tools designed to ease the process.
-Online tools can save time and increase efficiency in several ways: live, shareable documents allow for collaboration, and also make it easier to track history and versioning.
-Additionally, many programs offer pre-built templates that you can use to get started.
+An online product roadmap tool can save time and increase efficiency in several ways.
+Live, shareable documents allow for easy collaboration, and also make it easier to track history and versioning.
+Additionally, many programs offer pre-built templates.

 Here is a list of some of the most popular roadmapping tools:

-- Craft helps you build epics and stories and translate those into visual roadmap.
+- Craft helps you build epics and stories, and translate those into a visual roadmap.

-- ProductPlan includes drag and drop features, enables you to view several roadmaps in a master plan.
+- ProductPlan includes drag-and-drop features, which enable you to view several roadmaps in a master plan.

 - Smartsheet offers a Gantt chart with various views, customization features such as color and symbols, and real-time collaboration.